 If you know a lot of people in the world of tech, it may behove you to start a production company that makes explainer videos.

-A great resource for researching the film production companies in NYC and Los Angeles is IMDBPro.
+A great resource for researching film production companies in NYC and Los Angeles is IMDBPro.
 You can find budgets, what’s currently in production, and what’s been in development (hell) for years.
 If you hope to create a production company that offers film production services in the indie space, that research might also include festival research.
 Knowing how to choose the right film festival for one particular film may be relevant if you plan on starting a production company that only produces one film a year.

 When it comes to naming your production company, you’ll want a title that says the most about your brand in the fewest amount of words.
 In many ways, production company names epitomize a production company’s brand.

 Creator of Lost and Force Awakens director, J.J.
 Abrams named his production company Bad Robot, perfectly encapsulating its signature sci-fi voice.
 Veteran film producer, Scott Rudin, opted for a simpler approach when naming his film production company in NYC, landing on Scott Rudin Productions.

 While vastly different, they’re instantly recognizable and immediately sum up each production company’s voice.
 You can’t recreate a first impression, so pick one that stands out.